• Skip to primary navigation

 Almond flour is made from ground almonds.
 It's slightly sweeter and has a nuttier flavor than regular flour.
 It has a delightful buttery taste and texture.

 • Unblanched, also called natural, uses the entire unpeeled almond including the skin.
 Unblanched almond flour is a brown color.
-I use this type which you'll notice gives the cookies a golden brown, speckled look.
+I used this type in the photos which you'll notice gives the cookies a golden brown, speckled look.

 Other recipes using almond flour: I also enjoy it in these Vegan Gluten-Free Waffles and Vegan Ricotta Cheese.